adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release adds support for a new Theming system, Gui2.
-Gui2 simplifies the expectations of themes to allow a wider range of possible implementations and storage techniques.

-As well, a number of minor bugs have been fixed.
+This release fixes a minor theming issue that was affecting the Polyphony log-browsing actions.

 Downloads